cryptexfinance/website/src/pages/blog/2021-11-10-meet-your-keeper-huntsman.md

 * My hobbies include strategy games, gardening, making public comments at city council meetings, and getting out and into nature as often as possible.

-This concludes our interview with Leo, if you have any questions for them please feel free to reach out on Discord: Huntsman202#2502.
+This concludes our interview with Huntsman.
+If you have any questions for them, please feel free to reach out on Discord: Huntsman202#2502.
 Check out [this](https://cryptex.finance/blog/2021-10-07-how-to-use-single-side-staking-delegate-to-crypt-keepers/) blog post to learn more about delegating to Crypt Keepers and CTX staking.
 Be sure to look out for our next Keeper interview!